:focal(850x844:851x845):quality(75))

 Tigers in general can swim very well.
 There have been cases of tiger cubs being able to swim as early as 10 weeks of age.
 Ultimately, it is up to the mother animal to gently introduce the cubs to water.

 They stay with their mother until they are 2 to 3 years old.
-After that, tigers, even in the wild, go their own way more.
+After that, tigers, even in nature, go their own way more often.